hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 **`Thread` can't return a value directly**

 Of course, this situation has improved in Java 1.5 with the introduction of `Callable<T>`

+**workload and mechanism to run it are one and the same**

+Workload (or: the task at hand, the unit-of-work)

 ---